totodunet/Simple/README.md

 # Simple
 A compiler which converts Simple code (Simple is a pseudo-language) into C code.

-Simple is a pseudo-language with as main goal to be easy to use.
+Simple is an exotic language with as main goal to be easy to use.
 It illustrates my tutorial (written in French language) about the compiling : http://totodu.net/Compilation/

 Simple is developped with these tools : Flex (Fast lexical analyzer), Bison (Syntaxical analyzer) and GLib-2.0

+If you want to create programs with Simple and execute them, just clone the following IDE https://github.com/erwanaubry/IDE_simple - It embeds a compiler.

 To use the compiler and develop in Simple, we have to compile the compiler :